nvnsudharsan/SOLWEIG-GPU/README.md

-**SOLWEIG-GPU** is a Python package and command-line interface for running the SOLWEIG (Solar and LongWave Environmental Irradiance Geometry) model on CPU or GPU (if available).
+**SOLWEIG-GPU** is a Python package and command-line interface for running standalone SOLWEIG (Solar and LongWave Environmental Irradiance Geometry) model on CPU or GPU (if available).
 It enables high-resolution urban microclimate modeling by computing key variables such as Sky View Factor (SVF), Mean Radiant Temperature (Tmrt), and the Universal Thermal Climate Index (UTCI).

 **SOLWEIG** was originally developed by Dr. Fredrik Lindberg's group.
 Journal reference: Lindberg, F., Holmer, B. & Thorsson, S. SOLWEIG 1.0 – Modelling spatial variations of 3D radiant fluxes and mean radiant temperature in complex urban settings.
 Int J Biometeorol 52, 697–713 (2008). https://doi.org/10.1007/s00484-008-0162-7